 Somewhere along the line I graduated from the University of Southampton with a 2:1 in music with my tuba, which covered all aspects: solo and ensemble performance, conducting and composing.
 I also joined the Southampton University Concert Band, where I played Tuba, Percussion and was an assistant conductor for a short time.
 I went on to join Southampton University Brass Band on principle Eb Bass, and was involved in Unibrass - a university brass band contest, where I played a solo in my third year.

-Now, 10 years and 53 ukuleles later, the uke is my main instrument and my passion.
+Now, 13 years and 66 ukuleles later, the uke is my main instrument and my passion.
 With a repertoire spanning roughly 100 years of music, from the expected George Formby to bands like Oasis, Kaiser Chiefs, Mumford and Sons, The Kinks and Kings of Leon, I have something for everyone.
-I regularly perform live both with Paddy Findlay and with the Ware Ukulele Group (www.wareukegroup.co.uk), the group which I founded in 2015 and still run.
+I regularly perform live both solo and with the Ware Ukulele Group (www.wareukegroup.co.uk), the group which I founded in 2015 and still run.